 Corn prices rise

-Corn futures on the CBOT (Chicago Board of Trade), for March delivery, rose by 1.13% and settled at $3.57 per bushel on January 8, 2016.
-Corn prices rose due to unfavorable weather conditions in Brazil.
-It threatens a reduction in the corn production.
-ETFs like the Teucrium Corn Fund (CORN) followed the CBOT and rose by 1.05% on January 8, 2016.
+Corn futures on the CBOT (Chicago Board of Trade), for March delivery, rose slightly by 0.35% and settled at $3.58 per bushel on January 13, 2016.
+Corn prices rose due to the rise in the corn demand sentiment.
+The ethanol production rose in the EIA’s (U.S. Energy Information Administration) Weekly Ethanol Plant Production data.
+The Teucrium Corn Fund (CORN) followed the CBOT and rose by 0.52% on January 13, 2016.

 The EIA released the Weekly Ethanol Plant Production data on January 13, 2016.
 The ethanol production rose by 7,000 bpd (barrels per day) during the week ending on January 8, 2016, to 1.003 MMbpd (million barrels per day).
 Rising production supported the corn demand on January 13, 2016.
 Corn is used in ethanol production.
 It boosted futures prices.

 The EIA issued the US Weekly Fuel Ethanol Stocks for the week ending on January 8, 2016.
 The ethanol fuel inventory of 21.4 MMbbls (million barrels) was 246,000 barrels higher than the last week.
 It was a record high from the levels in February 2015.
 Higher ethanol supplies dragged ethanol futures prices lower on January 13, 2016.
 It had a negative influence on corn.
 Corn is a significant input for ethanol production.